EU AI Act Transparency Obligations: What You Must Disclose

 - Providing this information in a clear, distinguishable manner

-3. AI-Generated Content Labeling
+3. AI-Generated Content Labelling

 Providers of AI systems that generate synthetic audio, image, video, or text content must ensure that the outputs are marked in a machine-readable format and are detectable as artificially generated or manipulated.
 This is one of the most technically demanding transparency obligations.